Liberontissauri/Save-It-Game-Save-Manager/README.md

 - Automatically copy the savedata stored in the program folder to the respective paths;
 - Create backups of the stored data in zip files;
 - Import those same files into the program from another computer;
-- Send the savedata to dropbox (Not Implemented).
+- Send the savedata to dropbox.

 ![demo1](https://i.imgur.com/JMP5RpF.png)